home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 - title: VMware Workstation
   content: |
-    1. Create a new virtual machine.
+    1. Start VMware Workstation and select **Create a New Virtual Machine**.
-       - Note: the exact name and location of the settings depend on the VMware version.
-This procedure is based on version 17.0.
+       - Note: the exact name and location of the settings below depend on the VMware version.
+This procedure is based on version 17.
     2. Select **I will install the operating system later**, then select **Linux** > **Other Linux 5.x kernel 64-bit**.
     3. Give the VM a name, `home-assistant`, and define an easy to reach storage location, such as `C:\home-assistant`.
     4. Specify the disk size and select **Store virtual disk as a single file**.